 - Cover the turkey—over and under the skin as much as possible—with about 1/2 teaspoon of fine sea salt per pound of meat.
 It will seem like a lot.
 Don't worry: most of it will fall or cook off.

 - Use about 1/4 of the salt inside the cavities of the bird, and the rest over the entire turkey, working salt under the skin on the breast and thighs as much as possible.

 Roast your turkey as you see fit.
-I like to rub mine with about 1/4 cup of room temperature butter, lay bacon or pancetta across the breast, pour about a cup of dry white wine in the pan, and start the whole thing off at about 400°F. After 30 minutes I turn the oven down to 350°F and roast—basting with pan juices and maybe 1/4 cup of port at a time every half hour or when it occurs to me—until the legs wobble and everything is fully cooked and browned and lovely.
-Then I take it out, cover it with foil, and let it sit while I finish the rest of the dishes, usually about 45 minutes or so.
-Then I carve it, serve it, and wait for someone to toast me.
+One way that works well is to rub the bird with about 1/4 cup of room temperature butter, lay bacon or pancetta across the breast, pour about a cup of dry white wine in the pan, and start the whole thing off at about 400F.
+After 30 minutes, turn the oven down to 350F and roast—basting with pan juices and maybe 1/4 cup of port wine at a time every half hour or when it occurs to you—until the legs wobble and everything is fully cooked, browned and lovely.
+Then take it out, cover it with foil, and let it sit while you finish the rest of the dishes, usually about 45 minutes or so.
+Then carve it, serve it, and wait for someone to toast the chef.